 Option 2: Managed WordPress

-WordPress is a really versatile platform that allows you to build a professional-looking website.
-While it’s a powerful tool and capable of more advanced features, there’s still no need for coding or expert skills when it comes to getting your business online.
+WordPress is a great all-round platform for building all sorts of professional websites.
+While it’s a powerful tool and capable of delivering more advanced features, there’s still no real need for expert tech skills or coding when it comes to taking business online with Managed WordPress.

 One of the coolest things about WordPress is the huge range of themes and plugins.
 Most are free and you can easily customise your site to suit the functionality you need, whether that’s a blog, an online store, or a portfolio.
 There’s also extensive support community and lots of tutorials available online to help you build a professional website.